AlexDeFoc/goRunner/README.md

 set-alias -Name ch -Value googleGO
 ```
 Can you belive it?
 Now notice the alias.
-Now i can simply go into my terminal and do this: _ch socks for programmers that go crazy cuz of open source_ .
+Now i can simply go into my terminal and do this: _"ch socks for programmers that go crazy cuz of open source"_.

 Such simplicity!!!